not-even-wong/not-even-wong.github.io/_posts/2019-11-12-analysing-similarities-between-recipes-with-topic-modeling.md

 Well, those clusters seem to make sense.
 However, I have no clue as to exactly <i>why</i> those categories are clustered together.

 So I went on to make use of topic modeling using the Gensim library. <a href="https://not-even-wong.github.io/2019/11/10/layman-intro-topic-modeling.html">I wrote a very quick layman primer to topic modeling here</a>.
+To some extent, here I am effectively using topic modeling as a means of reducing the dimensionality of the data.
+I <i>could</i> theoretically compare the tf-idf scores for every single word to analyse the clusters obtained from hierarchical clustering.
+However, there are just too many words in total.
+The analysis would make a lot more sense if I reduced the number of possible words to compare (the dimensionality of the data) to a smaller number of topics: that's going from many thousands of dimensions to just the number of topics!

 After some experimenting to decide the number of topics, I settled on 35 topics: too few resulted in topics not being specific enough; too many resulted in too much overlap between topics.
 I used pyLDAvis to visualise these topics: